| | BACK TO FANFIC LIBRARY | HOME |

 a few moments, until screams erupted throughout the city.
 Sirens and car

+alarms filled the air, mingled with the shrieking cries of man.
 Angel Island, once a preeminent part of the bay, had split open., leaving

 on one side a small ridge of land.
 In the red glare, the ruins of a great